 Control checklist

-- SAS token policy — rotate every 45 days, scope to containers, log to a central change register, and store in Key Vault.
+- SAS token policy - rotate every 45 days, scope to containers, log to a central change register, and update BlobBridge web part configuration through customer-controlled automation or a documented admin process.

 - CORS approval - document approved origins (usually